goradd/got/README.md

 and the third option can be very convenient.
 This third option is simply any go variable surrounded by mustaches with no spaces.

+The i, u, and f tags use the strconv package, so be sure to include that in your template.

 #### Escaping Dynamic Text

 Some value types potentially could produce html reserved characters.
 The following tags will html escape